andremvsramos/42-Cub3d/README.md

  - Cub3D utilizes perspective rendering techniques to provide a sense of depth in a 2D environment, delivering an experience reminiscent of the original games.
  - Experience familiar textures and environments through texture mapping, capturing the visual essence of the classic games.
  - Cub3D employs a map configuration system using `.cub` files as input.
 These files specify elements like textures, colors, and the layout of the game world.

+## Project Progress

+- The map parsing phase has been successfully completed and the map has been parsed into a 2D matrix.
+As of August 19, 2023, the project is currently focused on graphical booting using the MiniLibX screen display.

 ## Getting Started